 There is one state, in particular, that is important for us finding our purpose and fulfilment in life.
 That is what is often called the state of ‘flow’ or ‘being in the zone’.
 We tend to underestimate the contribution of this state in governing our work.

 Flow is the experience of an individual, group or organisation of people when they contribute to movement by utilising their capability to the fullest extent, while being in a state of relaxation, fully aware of the now while conducting complicated tasks almost without thinking.

 In this state, we often achieve our best performance and produce our best work.
 And yet it almost feels as if it gets done through us, rather than by us.
 There’s a lot that we could say about this state of flow and, indeed, whole books have been written about the phenomenon of flow.

 Our emotional system gets us into the state of flow when we are closest to our optimal state of being.
 This is when our situation, actions, mindset and intentions are aligned and work harmoniously together.
 We are no longer struggling with ourselves or with the world.
 We are 'in the moment' and run with it rather than against it.

 What can you do to help your organisation achieve this state of flow?

 Governance should start here but is more complex than this.
-If you’re interested in our approach to governance and flow, please download our whitepaper on governance below to get more tips and tricks on how to get your organisation in a state of flow and ultimate performance.
+If you’re interested in our approach to governance and flow, please download our free whitepaper on governance to get more tips and tricks on how to get your organisation in a state of flow and ultimate performance.